 Supply Chain Management has played an increasingly important role since the 1990s.
 According to studies conducted by the University of St. Gallen (Institute of Technology Management) (Corsten/Gabriel 2004), medium-sized companies are also convinced of the necessity and benefits of cross-company optimization along the entire value-added chain as a means of remaining competitive and continuing to achieve commercial success in the future.

-According to the study, more than 70 % of the companies with more than 2,000 employees already have an interdisciplinary team entrusted with the task of optimizing the value-added chain.
+According to the study, more than 70 % of the companies with more than 2,000 employees already have an interdisciplinary team responsible for optimizing the value-added chain.
 In addition, almost 60 % of medium-sized companies in Germany with fewer than 500 employees have nominated responsible employees whose tasks include Supply Chain Management.

 Summary